 The outstanding debt as of December 31, 2021 and 2022 was related to a term loan pursuant to the Loan and Security Agreement dated August 12, 2021 (the "Effective Date"), entered into by the Company with Silicon Valley Bank ("SVB").
 Pursuant the agreement, SVB provided an aggregate principal amount of \$35.0 million to the Company (the "SVB Term Loan").
 The Company used the proceeds of the SVB Term Loan to repay in full and terminate the Solar Term Loan, which was accounted for as debt extinguishment in accordance with the accounting standards.
-The Company recognized the unamortized debt issuance costs and unaccreted value of final fee of \$1.3 million and the prepayment penalty and lender fees of \$0.5 million related to Solar Term Loan as a loss on debt extinguishment.
-The costs and fees are reflected as interest expense in the consolidated statement of operations.
-The total debt issuance costs of \$0.1 million associated with the SVB Term Loan were recorded in the consolidated balance sheet as a direct deduction from the carrying amount of the loan, and are amortized as a component of interest expense using straight-line method over the term loan.
+The Company recognized the unamortized debt issuance costs and unaccreted value of final fee of \$1.3 million and the prepayment penalty and lender fees of \$0.5 million related to Solar Term Loan which was accounted for the consolidated balance costs and fees are reflected as interest expense in the consolidated statement of operations.
+The total debt issuance costs of \$0.1 million associated with the SVB Term Loan were recorded in the consolidated balance sheet as a direct deduction from the carrying amount of the loan, and are amotized as a component of interest expense using straight-line method over the life of the term loan.
 The SVB Term Loan matures (the "Maturity Date") on either (a) August 1, 2025 or (b) August 1, 2026 dependent on the Company's achievement of a certain financial performance milestone as of December 31, 2022, as set forth in the loan agreement.
 As of December 31, 2022, the Company achieved the performance milestone, therefore the Maturity Date is extended to August 1, 2026.
 The Company accounted for this change in Maturity Date as a debt modification, and accordingly, the unamortized discount and debt issuance costs associated with the SVB Term Loan are being amortized to interest expense using straight-line method over the remaining term of the loan through August 1, 2026.
-The extension of the Maturity Date did not have a material impact on the effective interest rates immediately before and after the debt modification.
+The extension of the Maturity Date did not have a material impact on the effective interest expense using straight-line method over the remaining term of the loan through August

 Interest on the SVB Term Loan is payable monthly at an annual rate set at the greater of (a) 5.75% and (b) prime rate as published in the Wall Street Journal plus 2.5%.
 Commencing on September 1, 2023, the Company will be required to make monthly principal amortization payments.
-The Company may elect to prepay the SVB Term Loan prior to the Maturity Date subject to a prepayment fee equal to 1% if the prepayment occurs prior to the second anniversary of the Effective Date.
+The Company may elect to prepay the SVB Term Loan prior to the Maturity Date subject to a prepayment fee equal to 1% if the prepayment occurs prior to the second anniversary of the Effective Date and 0% if the prepayment occurs on or at any time after the second anniversary of the Effective Date.
 The SVB Term Loan is secured by substantially all the Company's assets other than the Company's intellectual property.
-The Company is also obligated to pay a final payment equal to 50.7 million or 2% of the aggregate principal amount of the SVB Term Loan, which is considered fully earned by SVB on the effective date of the Loan and Security Agreement with SVB.
+The Company is also obligated to pay a final payment equal to \$0.7 million or 2% of the aggregate principal amount of the SVB Term Loan, which is considered fully earned by SVB on the effective date of the Loan and Decurity Agreement with SVB.
 This final payment shall be due and payable on the earliest of (i) the maturity date, (ii) the full repayment of the loan, (iii) permitted prepayment and mandatory prepayment upon an acceleration as specified in the agreement or (iv) the termination of the agreement.
 The final payment is included within the long-term borrowings and is accreted to interest expense using straight-line method over the life of the term loan.